doctrine/orm/en/tutorials/getting-started-xml-edition.rst

 abstract base class or interface.
 An entity class must not be final or contain final methods.
 Additionally it must not implement **clone** nor **wakeup** or :doc:`do so safely <../cookbook/implementing-wakeup-or-clone>`.

+See the `architecture chapter <../reference/architecture>` for a full list of the restrictions that your entities need to comply with.

 An entity contains persistable properties.
 A persistable property is an instance variable of the entity that is saved into and retrieved from the database